opendocsg/slw-judgments-backfill/2015_SGHC_111/report.md

  [emphasis in original]

 50     The Court of Appeal dismissed the plaintiff’s appeal against VK Rajah JC’s decision.
-In doing so, it applied and therefore implicitly endorsed the principles set out in the passage I have cited (see _Chwee Kin Keong and others v Digilandmall.com Pte Ltd_ [2005] 1 SLR(R) 502 at [101]–[103]).
+In doing so, it applied and therefore implicitly endorsed the principles set out in the passage I have cited (see _Chwee Kin Keong and others v Digilandmall.com Pte Ltd_ <span class="citation">[2005] 1 SLR(R) 502</span> at [101]–[103]).

 51     I accept that this passage accurately summarises the principles that I must apply to determine Geocon’s application to amend.
 Applying these principles, I accept Geocon’s submission that allowing these amendments causes no prejudice to Multistar for which it cannot be compensated by costs.
 I shall explain why I have arrived at this conclusion, taking each category of amendments in turn.